 All documentation and codes of conduct will be emailed to new volunteers at the beginning of the new season to ensure compliance and understanding of the child safety standards, as well as GUFCs commitment to upholding child safety within the organisation.

 Evaluation and Review

-This policy is a work in progress and will be reviewed through next season and formally reviewed before December 2023.
+This policy is an active policy and will be reviewed regularly.
 This is the responsibility of the MPIO, as well as other GUFC committee members with experience and training in implementation of the child safety standards.
-The next phase of review will welcome feedback from new and returning families to the club in 2023 to encourage children, young people and their parents or carers to have a say in the policy development.